ChristianSiegert/panoptikos/README.md

 ## Compiling Panoptikos

-Clone the repository, go to the directory and build an executable (which will be automatically named after the directory, in this case "panoptikos"):
+[Install the Go tools](http://golang.org/doc/install) if you haven't done so already.
+Then, clone the repository, go to the cloned directory and build the executable:

 	$ git clone https://github.com/ChristianSiegert/panoptikos.git
 	$ cd ./panoptikos
 	$ go build

+The executable is named after the directory, in this case "panoptikos".

 ## Running Panoptikos